-- Mary Jane Christeson; M.M., University of Alabama; mezzo soprano
+- Jane Christeson, M.M., University of Alabama; mezzo soprano

-- Russell Alan Franks, M.M., University of Cincinnati Conservatory of Music; bass/baritone, opera
+- Russell Franks, M.M., University of Cincinnati Conservatory of Music; bass/baritone, opera

-- Lloyd D. Linney, D.M., Florida State University; soprano
+- Lloyd Linney, D.M., Florida State University; soprano

-- Craig W. Maddox; D.M.
-Florida State University; opera directing; chair of Voice; baritone
+- Craig Maddox, D.M., Florida State University; opera directing, Chair of Voice, baritone

 Our students have won major vocal competitions, such as the Metropolitan Opera Auditions, National Opera Association Vocal Competition, Palm Beach Opera Vocal Competition and Mobile Opera Vocal Competition.
 The School of Music awards several awards for undergraduates, including the Presser Scholarship, membership opportunities in Pi Kappa Lambda, and special scholarships based on achievement and performance during the undergraduate career.

-Our graduates perform with the Metropolitan Opera, San Francisco Opera, Seattle Opera, Florida Grand Opera, Fort Worth Opera, Santa Fe Opera, Knoxville Opera, St. Louis Opera, Central City Opera, Utah Symphony Opera, Tanglewood Festival, Aspen Music Festival, Des Moines Opera, BBC Radio Orchestra, Glyndebourne Festival Opera, Boston Symphony, Atlanta Symphony and others.
+Our graduates perform with the Metropolitan Opera, San Francisco Opera, Seattle Opera, Florida Grand Opera, Fort Worth Opera, Santa Fe Opera, Knoxville Opera, St. Louis Opera, LA Opera, Central City Opera, Utah Symphony Opera, Tanglewood Festival, Aspen Music Festival, Palm Beach Opera, Des Moines Opera, BBC Radio Orchestra, Glyndebourne Festival Opera, Baltimore Opera, Beaumaris Festival, Boston Symphony, Atlanta Symphony and others.